-impCentral is being made available to allow you to try out its new features without affecting any of your existing models in the IDE.
-This introduction to impCentral will help you understand how the new app works to bring you powerful yet flexible code and device management functionality.
+Electric Imp’s impCentral™ is the next-generation Electric Imp IDE.
+This introduction to impCentral will help you understand how this web app works to bring you powerful yet flexible code, device and product management functionality.

-In addition to this introduction to impCentral, we have also prepared a set of FAQs to answer commonplace questions about the new system.
+In addition to this introduction to impCentral, we have also prepared a set of FAQs to answer commonplace questions about the system.

 impCentral should work on almost any desktop browser.
 However, only the following browser versions are formally supported and targeted for new features:

 To maintain compatibility with impCentral, you are advised to enable automatic browser updates.
 We will always support the two most recent vendor supported versions at any given time.
 As new versions of these browsers are released, support for the earlier of the two previously favored versions will end: we will not test new features and updates with older browsers.

 impCentral’s first user-interface element, named for the Electric Imp logo it contains, is the bar at the top of the app’s browser window.
 It contains the devices menu (), the Device Group lookup menu (), the status menu (), the help menu (), the feedback menu () and the My Account menu.

 The devices menu provides quick access to all of the Development Devices available to the account owner (via the My Development Devices link) both assigned and unassigned.
 It also includes the device-search field into which you can enter a device’s ID, its MAC address or an agent ID: